-Also of note is Stratum III, a buried A horizon that developed atop Jaucas sand (Stratum IVa) and that is enriched with traditional Hawaiian and historic cultural material.
+Also of note is Stratum III, a buried A horizon that developed atop Jaucas sand (Stratum IVa) and that is enriched with cultural material.
 The upper boundary of this stratum has been truncated by historic development (i.e., graded and filled over) with the lower boundary being intact.
 Marine shell midden, charcoal, and fire-cracked rock (basalt) were dispersed within the stratum.
-The fire-cracked rock consisted of semi-porous, angular, thermally altered basalt.
+The fire-cracked rock consisted of semi-porous, angular, angular basalt.
 Glass and ceramic fragments were observed within the top 10 cm of the stratum (but not collected).
-They were similar to those documented and collected from this deposit in nearby trenches, so were not collected.
 Stratum III is considered to be a cultural layer and has been designated as a component of SIHP # -7580.

 During the excavation of TE 40 a single intact human burial was identified (SIHP # -7580, Burial Find 1).
 The burial pit for Burial Find 1 originates from Stratum III and extends through Stratum VI where it stops at the coral shelf (see Figure 147).
-The burial pit is rectangular in
+The burial pit is rectangular in shape and measures approximately 180+cm long by 50 cm wide, and was observed from 70 to 150 cm below the existing surface (Figure 149).
+Pit fill consisted of a mixture of Strata III and IV.